 How to get to Balmins Beach: From Barcelona, it's a 45-minute train journey to Sitges.
 From the train station of Sitges, head south through the old town central area towards the coast and from there head east for around 20 minutes.
 You will pass the church (which is unmissable and super photogenic), then cross over San Sebastian Beach – continue walking up the hill, across the cemetery until you spot all the nudist boys hanging out by the beach…that's Las Balmins.

 See the world with gay friends

-Interested in seeing the world with like-minded LGBT jet setters?
-Our friends at Out Adventures are the premiere providers of gay & lesbian tours, cruises and active adventures.
+Interested in seeing the world with like-minded LGBTQ jet setters?
+Our friends at Out Adventures are the premier providers of gay & lesbian tours, cruises, and active adventures.
 Their slick and sublime escapes run twelve months per year, across all seven continents.
 Check out their website to see where they're off to next.